saravana87/AddressSplitter/README.md

-I am trying to use a minimized LLM mode to convert a bunch of address text into its State, City, Zip Code
+I am trying to use a minimized LLM mode to convert a bunch of address text into its State, City, Zip Code I found this postal library which is very cool and does the job.

-- I have used my Windows - WSL System to do this.
+- I used my Windows WSL System to do this.

 ***Instructions***